 On June 20, 2001, TERI and First Marblehead Corporation ("FMC"), an education finance company, completed a purchase and sale agreement effective July 1, 2001 (the "Transaction") that provided for FMC to acquire certain operating assets and services of TERI and to establish a new subsidiary of FMC called First Marblehead Education Resources ("FMER").
 TERI continues to be a provider of student loan guarantee services and education information and counseling services, including those services performed by HEIC.
-FMER provides to TERI, under a master servicing agreement, services including loan origination, customer service, default prevention, default processing and administrative services.
-For fiscal years 2004 and 2003, TERI paid \$35,099,585 and \$20,534,471, respectively, to FMER for services rendered under the Master Servicing Agreement (Notes 4, 5 and 13).
+FMER provides to TERI, under a master servicing agreement, services including loan origination, customer service, default prevention, default processing, and administrative services.
+In October 2004, TERI and FMC renewed the Master Servicing Agreement for an additional term through 2011.
+For fiscal years 2005 and 2004, TERI paid \$78,200,000 and \$35,099,585, respectively, to FMER for services rendered under the Master Servicing Agreement (Notes 4, 5 and 13).